310mc/https-310mc.github.io-tl/source/_posts/idol_story/fuyume_2.md

 The truth is, Yume never wanted to trouble Midori-sama.

-Yume wanted to get along with you… He wanted to talk to you, but it felt embarrassing and nerve-wracking… Yume didn’t know what to do.
+Yume wanted to get along with you… Yume wanted to talk to you, but it felt embarrassing and nerve-wracking… Yume didn’t know what to do.

 Midori-sama looked like he was in a bad mood, after all.
 It was very clearly a “don’t talk to me” vibe.
 {% endbubble %}